 To determine interobserver variability in PD-L1 SP142 IHC interpretation in invasive breast carcinoma.

 The pathology database was interrogated for all patients diagnosed with primary invasive, locally recurrent, or metastatic breast carcinoma on which PD-L1 SP142 IHC was performed from November 2018 to June 2019 at our institution.
 A subset of cases was selected using a computerized random-number generator.
-PD-L1 IHC was evaluated in stromal tumor-infiltrating immune cells using the IMpassion130 trial criteria, with positive cases defined as immunoreactivity in immune cells 1% or more of the tumor area.
+PD-L1 IHC was evaluated in stromal tumor-infiltrating immune cells using the IMpassion130 trial criteria, with positive cases defined as immunoreactivity in immune cells in 1% or more of the tumor area.
 IHC was interpreted on whole slide images by staff pathologists with breast pathology expertise.
 Interobserver variability was calculated using unweighted κ.

 A total of 79 cases were assessed by 8 pathologists.
 Interobserver agreement was substantial (κ = 0.727).
-There was complete agreement among all 8 pathologists in 62% (49 of 79) of cases, 7 pathologists or more in 84% (66 of 79) of cases and 6 pathologists or more in 92% (73 of 79) of cases.
+There was complete agreement among all 8 pathologists in 62% (49 of 79) of cases, 7 pathologists or more in 84% (66 of 79) of cases, and 6 pathologists or more in 92% (73 of 79) of cases.
 In 4% (3 of 79) of cases, all of which were small biopsies, pathologists' interpretations were evenly split between scores of positive and negative.

 The findings show substantial agreement in PD-L1 SP142 IHC assessment of breast carcinoma cases among 8 pathologists at a single institution.
 Further study is warranted to define the basis for discrepant results.

-Our work was supported in part by a National Institutes of Health/National Cancer Institute Cancer Center Support Grant (P30CA008748).
+This work was supported in part by a National Institutes of Health/National Cancer Institute Cancer Center Support Grant (P30CA008748).

 Hanna is an advisor (non-compensated) with PathPresenter.
 Reis-Filho is an ad hoc member of the scientific advisory board of Roche Tissue Diagnostics/Ventana Medical Systems.
 The other authors have no relevant financial interest in the products or companies described in this article.

-The abstract for this paper was presented at the 109th annual meeting of United States and Canadian Academy of Pathology; March 3, 2020; Los Angeles, California.
+The abstract for this paper was presented at the 109th annual meeting of the United States and Canadian Academy of Pathology; March 3, 2020; Los Angeles, California.